onesvat/m3u2strm/README.md

 - Generates a clean live.m3u file for direct use in media players
 - Checks for content changes and only updates when necessary
 - Sends Telegram notifications for new content
+- Web UI for browsing and selecting content to include
 - Docker support for easy deployment

 ## Getting Started